Landon345/Frontend-Pokemon/README.md

-# My second versin of the Pokedex Frontend Challenge.
+# My second version of the Pokedex Frontend Challenge.

 ## List of different changes: